 C – Create a distraction.
 Interrupt the conversation or setting with a simple question such as “Hey, can you tell me where is the bathroom?”
 Or walk up and physically position yourself next to the potential victim and start talking -- “How are you guys doing tonight?”
 Other times, you can create a distraction by calling other people into a room.
-For example, “Come get some more food, folks.”
+For example, “Come get some more food, friends!”

 A – Ask the potential victim directly if help is needed.
 You can do this by asking the potential victim, “Do you need help?” or “Do you want me to give you a ride home now?”
-Make it clear to the aggressor through your body language that you’re not planning on going anywhere and that he/she will have to deal with you as well as the potential victim if the situation continues.
+Make it clear to the aggressor through your body language that you’re not planning on going anywhere and that they will have to deal with you as well as the potential victim if the situation continues.

 R – Refer to an authority.
 Call for residence hall advisor’s help.
 Call the police.
 Call 911.
 If you can’t stop a sexual violent situation from happening with the two steps above, or if you feel in danger taking either of the two steps above, call for help.